 The beach’s beautiful natural surroundings makes it one of the top spots within reach of Cala d'Or.
 At 75 metres in length and 60 metres deep, the bay is fairly small and can get very crowded during the holiday season.

 Water Safety & Clarity

-The beach slopes gently down into the clear blue seas.
-The shallowness of the sea makes it very good for small children.
-There are ramps for the disabled and lifeguards are on duty.
+With a gentle slope descending into the beautiful light blue water, the shallow water depth is perfect for small children.
+There are ramps for the disabled and lifeguards are on duty during the summer months.

 With its soft and silky white sand, the bay is flanked by two rocky headlands on either side making it ideal for families.
 If you’re after a little more space for games or sports, neighbouring S'Aramador beach offers just that.
 At 75 metres in length and 60 metres deep, the bay is fairly small and can get very crowded during the holiday season.

 The conditions here are perfect for snorkelling thanks to its remarkable sea clarity, experiencing numerous daily visitors by boat from the neighbouring bays.
 Alongside their seasonal pedalos, kayaking and paddle boarding are also popular here.

 Given there is minimal accommodation nearby, most visitors arrive for the day and will be travelling from nearby resorts.
 Free roadside parking is available close by and the 507 bus from Cala d'Or takes around 45 mins.